Koopman Linearization for Data-Driven Batch State Estimation of Control-Affine Systems: Experiments and Results

 then use $\mbs{\Xi}^\star = \bbm \mbs{\xi}^{\star(1)} & \cdots & \mbs{\xi}^{\star(P)} \ebm$ to compute $\breve{\mbf{O}}_{\mbs{\xi}^\star}$ in \eqref{eq:outputs-rff-2} instead of using $\mbs{\Xi}$.
 When computing $\hat{\mbs{\xi}}_k^\prime$ and $ \hat{\mbs{\Sigma}}_k^\prime$ in \eqref{eq:outputs-rff-1} at test time, we first compute their Cartesian-form equivalents: $\hat{\mbs{\xi}}_k^{\prime\star} = \breve{\mbf{O}}_{\mbs{\xi}^\star} \breve{\hat{\mbf{x}}}_k^\prime, \; \hat{\mbs{\Sigma}}_k^{\prime\star} = \breve{\mbf{O}}_{\mbs{\xi}^\star} \breve{\hat{\mbf{P}}}^\prime_k \breve{\mbf{O}}_{\mbs{\xi}^\star}^T$, giving us the Gaussian distribution of $x_k$, $y_k$, $\cos\theta_k$, and $\sin\theta_k$.
 We then use the method of \cite{wang-13} to estimate the distribution of $\theta_k$ given the Gaussians of $\cos\theta_k$ and $\sin\theta_k$.

-For evaluating estimation algorithms, we use the root-mean-squared-error (RMSE) and the Mahalanobis distance of the estimated trajectories.
+For evaluating estimation algorithms, we use the root-mean-squared-error (RMSE) and the Mahalanobis distance (scaled by the degrees of freedom) of the estimated trajectories.
 An accurate estimator has an RMSE close to $0$, and a consistent estimator has a Mahalanobis distance close to $1$.
 We tuned the RFF parameters and the regularizing hyperparameters for KoopSE accordingly for these objectives.
-We compare our results with a model-based Lie-group extended RTS smoother, whose model covariances are also tuned with the same objectives, including increasing the measurement covariances for the two noisy sensors.
-KoopSE was first verified in simulation, then validated on an experimental dataset gathered by a robot with the same environment setup.
+We compare our results with a model-based Lie-group extended RTS smoother, an extension of the Lie-group extended Kalman Filter in \cite{barfoot-txtbk} Section 8.2.4.
+Its model covariances are tuned with the same objectives, including increasing the measurement covariances for the two noisy sensors.
+KoopSE was first verified in simulation, then validated on an experimental dataset of the same setup.
 We present our results for the two scenarios below.